janEntikan/panda3d-docs/programming/gui/directgui/directwaitbar.rst

 .. code-block:: python

-   myWaitBar['value'] = number
+   my_wait_bar['value'] = number

 ============== ============================================================================================= ================================
 Keyword        Definition                                                                                    Value
 ============== ============================================================================================= ================================
-value          Initial value of the loading bar (from 0 to 100)                                              Number range          The maximum value of the loading bar                                                          Number barColor       The color of the loading bar                                                                  (R,G,B,A) barTexture     An image to be display on the loading bar                                                     image filename or Texture object barRelief      The relief appearance of the loading bar                                                      SUNKEN or RAISED barBorderWidth If barRelief is SUNKEN, RAISED, GROOVE, or RIDGE, changes the size of the loading bar's bevel (Width, Height) relief         The relief appearance of the background bar                                                   SUNKEN or RAISED
+value          Initial value of the loading bar (from 0 to 100)                                              Number range          The maximum value of the loading bar                                                          Number bar_color       The color of the loading bar                                                                  (R,G,B,A) bar_texture     An image to be display on the loading bar                                                     image filename or Texture object bar_relief      The relief appearance of the loading bar                                                      SUNKEN or RAISED bar_border_width If bar_relief is SUNKEN, RAISED, GROOVE, or RIDGE, changes the size of the loading bar's bevel (Width, Height) relief         The relief appearance of the background bar                                                   SUNKEN or RAISED
 ============== ============================================================================================= ================================